 - Ultra Defragmenter

-Ultra Defragmenter is a defrag tool for Windows 2000, XP, Server 2003 and Vista.
-You can control it either via the graphical user interface (GUI) or the command line.
+Ultra Defragmenter is a defrag tool for Windows NT 4, 2000, XP, Vista, 7, 8, Server, etc. You can control it either via the graphical user interface (GUI) or the command line.
 It is released with source code and is distributed under the terms of the GNU General Public License.

-Contig is a command line defragger for Windows NT, 2000 and XP.
+Contig is a command line defragger for Windows.
 You invoke it from a Windows command prompt with the name of the file you want defragmented.
 It's useful if you don't want to run the built-in Windows defragmentation tool just to defragment a single file.

 SpeeDefrag is a program that restarts your computer and runs only the Windows defrag program.
 With only the Windows defragmenter running, defragmentation will presumably run faster (provided you don't count the time it takes to reboot the system).
 You can also schedule the defrag run, as well as shutdown the computer after defragmentation.
-The program runs under Windows XP and Vista.
+The program runs under Windows XP, Vista, 7 and 8.

 How to Link to This Page